What is Systemic Risk?

 Macro-prudential regulation seeks to safeguard banks or the financial system as a whole.
 Micro-prudential regulations involve the regulation of individual financial firms such as commercial banks, payday lenders, and insurance companies.

 Example: Systemic Risk in the 2008 Financial Crisis

 The financial crisis began in 2007 with a crisis in the US subprime mortgage market.
-Eventually the bubble burst and there was a huge housing and mortgage bust in the US.
+Eventually, the bubble burst and there was a huge housing and mortgage bust in the US.
 This situation led to a liquidity and credit crunch that spread to all credit and financial markets.
 Both of these factors caused an economic panic that was not predicted to be so large.

 Economic panic led to an economy-wide recession in the US.
 Also, the US recession led to a steep decline in global and trade investments.
 This recession also affected the most advanced economies.
 Recessionary policies further weighed down the banking system.
-The banking crisis resulted in a sovereign debt crisis and developed into a full-blown international banking crisis with the collapse of investment bank Lehman Brothers.
+The banking crisis resulted in a sovereign debt crisis and developed into a full-blown international banking crisis with the collapse of the investment bank, Lehman Brothers.
 Excessive risk-taking by Lehman Brothers and other banks helped to magnify the financial impact globally.
-All these consequences led to worsening recession.
+All these consequences led to a worsening recession.